justdave/nwsweatheralertswidget/PRIVACY.md

 <br>
 <b>Third Party Content Notice</b><br>
 <br>
 NWSWeatherAlertsInfo displays information provided by the US National Weather Service.
-NWSWeatherAlertsWidget has no control over the content of the weather alerts provided by the servers, and takes no responsibility for the suitability of that content for a particular audience.<br>
+NWSWeatherAlertsWidget has no control over the content of the weather alerts provided by the National Weather Service, and takes no responsibility for the suitability of that content for a particular audience.<br>